Why a Running Break is Necessary

-- Minor aches, issues and pains: my butt hurt after Shamrock and metatarsal pain last month.
+- Minor aches, issues, and pains: my butt hurt after Shamrock and metatarsal pain last month.

 Not reduced mileage but full running rest and running o times a week.

 - Injury Risk: Your injury risk goes much further down.
 It doesn’t matter your fitness level; a running break is the best form of injury prevention.

 - Mental Recharge: This is the most important for me right now.
 Mentally my heart isn’t into running, and it’s giving me time to recharge and do other things with my life.
 When I miss running, I’ll start running.
 It could be a week; it could be a month.
 You can’t run hard seven days a week and expect to run long term.

 Finally, How Can You Get the Most Out of Your Break?

 - Don’t fear weight gain: Like anything, your fitness is based on months and years.
 You might lose fitness or gain weight, but you’ll get back to where you want to be when you return to running.

 I can’t tell you how long my running rest will be.
-Maybe I’ll run in another week, but maybe it will be longer.
+Maybe I’ll run in another week, but perhaps it will be longer.
 I did get in the pool on Sunday, which was more enjoyable than anticipated.